It’s common to feel overwhelmed at times. Here are seven steps to help you find a way out.

 And remember to stay connected – we are stronger together.

-If you want some help putting these ideas in to practice to get out of the overwhelm trap, enquire about the next round of my Overcome the Overwhelm, Coaching Programme.
-I’d love to be able to help.
+If you want help putting these ideas in to practice to get out of the overwhelm trap, enquire about the next round of my Overcome the Overwhelm, Coaching Programme.
+I’d love to help you ditch the stress, create boundaries to give you more freedom and help you get back on top of things again.

 If you need immediate help, free call or text 1737 anytime or phone the Lifeline Helpline.
 0800 LIFELINE (0800 543 354) if you’re in New Zealand, or search for your local helpline.
 There is someone ready to listen and to help 24/7.